Nabil-Mabrouk/gpt-django-quickstart/chapter2-understanding GPT/ch2.md

 The additional output layer is necessary because transformers are primarily designed for tasks like language modeling, where the goal is to predict the most likely next token given the context.
 By converting the contextualized representations into a probability distribution, the model can generate coherent and meaningful sequences.
 So, while transformers excel at capturing contextual relationships, the output layer provides the necessary transformation to generate probabilities over the vocabulary, facilitating the generation of coherent and accurate sequences.

-In Python, you can use a fully connected layer (nn.Linear) followed by a softmax activation function to compute the probabilities of the next token.
+>**_Note:_** In Python, you can use a fully connected layer (nn.Linear) followed by a softmax activation function to compute the probabilities of the next token.
 The output layer takes the hidden representations from the transformer encoder layers and produces the final predictions.